-The Chief Executive will ensure that a Register of Interests is established to record formally declarations of interests of Board directors and officers.
-In particular the Register will include details of all directorships and other relevant and material interests which have been declared by both board directors and officers, as defined in SO 5.1.
+The Company Secretary will ensure that a Register of Interests is established to record formally declarations of interests of Board Directors and officers and is considered by the Board.
+In particular the Register will include details of all directorships and other relevant and material interests which have been declared by both Board directors and officers, as defined in SO 5.1.
 The Register shall also contain the names of all members of the Board of Directors including those who have no interests.